 Legal Studies Chair

-Associate Dean and Chair of the Jurisprudence and Social Policy Program and the Legal Studies Program, Stefan A. Riesenfeld Professor of Law, Professor of Sociology
+Associate Dean and Chair of the Jurisprudence and Social Policy Program and the Legal Studies Program, Professor of Law in the Jurisprudence and Social Policy Program and Professor of Political Science.

 Legal Studies Director

-Jonathan Marshall is the director of the Legal Studies Program.
+Jonathan Marshall is the director of the Legal Studies Program and is in charge of the GSIs for the Legal Studies courses.

 Lauri La Pointe